AppImageCommunity/pkg2appimage/YML.md

 #### Excluding certain packages

 Some packages declare dependencies that are not necessarily required to run the software.
 The `.yml` format allow overriding these by pretending that the packages are installed already.
-To exclude these dependencies, the packages have to be added to the `exclude` key in the `ingredients` section:
+To exclude these dependencies (and any dependencies they would otherwise pull in), the packages have to be added to the `exclude` key in the `ingredients` section:

 ```
 ingredients: